abirkel/maccel-rpm/WORKFLOWS.md

 # Build Workflows

-This repository uses automated GitHub Actions workflows to build and publish RPM packages.
+This repository uses automated GitHub Actions workflows to build and publish RPM packages for multiple kernel types.

 ## Workflow Architecture

-The build workflow consists of five jobs that run in sequence:
+The build workflow uses a matrix strategy to build packages for different kernel types in parallel:

 1. **load-config**: Loads build configuration from `build.conf`
-2. **update-specs** (optional): Updates spec files with new version/release numbers and commits changes
+2. **generate-matrix**: Creates build matrix based on kernel types to build
+3. **resolve-versions**: Determines kernel versions for each kernel type
-3. **build-rpm**: Builds RPM packages in a container with the specified kernel-devel
+4. **build-rpm** (matrix): Builds RPM packages in parallel for each kernel type
-4. **publish**: Creates GitHub release and deploys packages to GitHub Pages repository
+5. **publish**: Collects all artifacts, signs packages, and deploys to GitHub release and Pages
-5. **cleanup-on-failure** (conditional): Reverts spec updates if build or publish fails

 **Key Features:**
+- Matrix builds for multiple kernel types (main and bazzite)
+- Automatic kernel version detection from distribution images
+- Dynamic release number management
-- Spec files are the single source of truth for package versions
+- Spec files use RPM macros for version/release (never modified)
-- Version updates are committed before building to maintain consistency
-- Automatic rollback of spec changes if builds fail
-- Supports building against specific container images with matching kernel-devel packages
+- Parallel builds for faster execution
+- Atomic publishing of all packages together

 ## Automatic Builds

-### Maccel Release Detection (`check-release.yml`)

-- Runs daily to check for new maccel releases
-- Automatically triggers a full build (akmod + CLI) when a new release is detected
-- Uses `update_specs: true` to update spec files with the new version

-### Container Image Monitoring
+### Version Monitoring (`check-release.yml`)

-- Monitors the container image specified in `build.conf`
-- Detects kernel version changes in the image
-- Automatically triggers kmod-only rebuilds when the kernel updates
-- Supports multiple registries: GitHub Container Registry (ghcr.io), Quay.io, and Docker Hub
+The workflow monitors three version sources daily:

+1. **Maccel Upstream**: Latest release from Gnarus-G/maccel repository
+2. **Aurora Kernel**: Kernel version from ghcr.io/ublue-os/aurora:latest (ostree.linux label)
+3. **Bazzite Kernel**: Kernel version from ghcr.io/ublue-os/bazzite:latest (ostree.linux label)

+**Build Trigger Logic**:
+- **New maccel version**: Builds kmod for both kernel types + CLI
+- **New Aurora kernel only**: Builds kmod for main kernel type only
+- **New Bazzite kernel only**: Builds kmod for bazzite kernel type only
+- **Multiple changes**: Triggers appropriate combination of builds

+The workflow compares current versions with `.external_versions` file to detect changes.

 ### Version Tracking (`.external_versions`)

-The `.external_versions` file tracks the last known versions of maccel and target kernel versions to detect when new builds are needed.
+The `.external_versions` file tracks the last known versions to detect when new builds are needed.
 This file is automatically updated by the `check-release.yml` workflow.

 **File Format:**
 ```bash